yrahul3910/issue-reporter/README.md

 ```
 {
     _id: Auto generated id,
-    name: The name of the organization,
+    name: The name of the user/organization,
-    username: Username chosen by the organization,
+    username: Username chosen by the user/organization,
     pwd: The password, encrypted by bcrypt,
-    dp: The profile picture of the organization, in base64
+    dp: The profile picture of the user/organization, in base64
 }
 ```